paul-hammant/tbd/content/styles/index.md

 * Whether your developers can avoid using the automated builds as a crutch
 * Whether follow up commits are a workable way of addressing things that need improvements
 * Whether the developers are good at separating refactoring commits from functional commits, and indeed "baby commits" generally.
+* Whether your team can handle code-review feedback **after** commit/push to trunk/master or not